PetarMc1/FlashPad/README.md

 FlashPad is a lightweight and customizable text editor designed to offer a clean and user-friendly interface for editing text files. **Note: FlashPad is currently available for Windows only.**

+DO NOT INSTALL THE EDITOR IN THE NORMAL INSTALL FOLDER.
+INSTALL IT IN A FOLDER YOU CAN ACCESS EASILY.

 ## Features

 - **Dark and Light Themes**: Easily switch between dark and light themes to suit your preference.